 FAQs

-While good butter can be more expensive, for some recipes they're really worth it—like this cookie recipe.
-These butters are typically made in smaller batches using milk from happy cows, resulting in butter with a richer, more delectable flavor.
-Good American brands to try are Cabot, Kate's, and Vermont Creamery.
-European butters tend to have a higher fat content which will create an even more tender cookie, so they're good choices, too.
+While good butter can be more expensive, for some recipes, it's really worth it—like this cookie recipe.
+Good butter is typically made in smaller batches using milk from happy cows, resulting in butter with a richer, more delectable flavor.
+Quality American brands to try are Cabot, Kate's, and Vermont Creamery.
+European butters tend to have a higher fat content, which will create an even more tender cookie, so they're good choices, too.
 Kerrygold from Ireland is a favorite.

 Butter cookies should be stored in an airtight container and kept at room temperature.
 They should keep well for at least a week.